ryanbressler/CloudForest/data/README.md

 CloudForest - Sample Data Sets
 ===============================

-A few small sample data sets are included in this directory in ready to use formats.
+A few small sample data sets are included in this directory in ready to use formats for use in testing and benchmarking.

 Unless otherwise noted they are taken from the UCI Machine Learning Repository and licensed accordingly.